3mdeb/news-and-ideas/blog/content/post/2021-10-05-porting_edk2_to_a13_tablet.md

 ## Summary

 Most of the basic stuff is already there.
 There is still a lot of work to do to complete work, but it is even now almost functional.
-To bring this into usable state, I need support for booting EFI from SD/eMMC; this will allow booting into OS without using FEL every time I power on device.
-Until EFI gains ACPI support it will be possible only to boot OS's that support FDT.
+To bring this into a usable state, I need support for booting EFI from SD/eMMC; this will allow booting into OS without using FEL every time I power on device.
+Until EFI gains ACPI support, it will be possible only to boot OSs that support FDT.
 Later on, it will be possible to work either in ACPI or FDT mode.

 If you think we can help in improving the security of your firmware or you